Victoria LaPoe, Ph.D.

 - M.A., Journalism and Mass Communication, University of Iowa

 - Research interests include construction of reality within television news, how it affects groups such as American Indians, political science, science communication, and emerging media.
-She is a co-author in an upcoming book on the Media Lessons of Two Gulf Disasters – Hurricane Katrina and the Deepwater Horizon Oil Spill.
+She is a co-author in an upcoming book titled, Oil and Water: Media Lessons from Hurricane Katrina and the Deepwater Horizon Disaster

 Dr. Victoria LaPoe received her Ph.D. from the Manship School of Mass Communication and Public Affairs at Louisiana State University.
 While working on her degree, Victoria taught broadcasting and media research in the Manship School and was program coordinator for the high school journalism institute.

 Victoria is also the Editor in American Indian studies for the national Media Diversity Forum and is a member of the Native American Journalists Association (NAJA).

 Victoria has been published in academic journals such as Communication Research and Electronic News.
 Recently she was a co-author on a top faculty research paper in the visual communication division of the International Communication Association (London, England) on Visual Agenda-Setting, Emotion, & the BP Oil Disaster.
 She also received a Unity fellowship to enhance media diversity and the Broadcasting Education Association’s Vincent T. Wasilewski Award for excellence in broadcast journalism.
 Victoria serves on WKU’s Minority Assistantship Advisory Council.
 She started and is the advisor of WKU’s Native American Student Group.